Romania & Moldova - Classical Tour

 Return to Chisinau and walking tour in the afternoon.

-Cricova cellar represents biggest and one of the most impressive wine cellars from Europe with a history back from 1952, boasting 120km of labyrinth roadways.
+Cricova cellar represents the biggest and one of the most impressive wine cellars from Europe with a history back from 1952, boasting 120km of labyrinth roadways.
 As of 2008, the collection consists of over 70 silver, gold and Grand Prix awards.
 Among the large variety of wines, Cricova makes a unique sparkling red wine, kodrinskoie-sparkling, made from Cabernet Sauvignon stocks and marketed as having a 'rich velvet texture and a blackcurrant and cherry taste'.
 The method used is in accordance with the classical French method, purportedly invented centuries ago by the monk Dom Pierre Perignon - 'methode Champenoise".
-Visit including wine-tasting.
+Visit includes wine-tasting.

 Orheiul Vechi.
 Overlooking the Raut River, this open-air complex features fortifications, baths, caves, ruins, and monasteries – all which date back as late as the Dacian tribes of 2000 years ago.
 The ancient monuments date from various periods including the Tatar and Mongol invasions, the 10th century BC, and more recently the occupation of the Golden Horde in the 14th century.
 Traditional lunch in the village.